Boards & Commissions

 The city is currently accepting applications for the following volunteer positions:

-- Planning and Zoning Commission - One (1) alternate position available
+- Planning and Zoning Commission - Two (2) positions available.

 If you have additional questions, please contact the City Secretary’s Office at 281-334-2799.

 Citizen participation and involvement are key to the success of our City!

 In order to properly notify and allow the public the opportunity to attend, all standing and special committees appointed by the City Council shall abide by the following general guidelines:

 - All deliberations regarding committee business shall only be discussed at the official business.

 - Conduct meetings at regularly set times and dates.

 - Develop and post with the city secretary agendas for the meetings.

 - Keep and provide to the city secretary minutes of all meetings.